Galois representations over convergent de Rham period ring: Introduction

 Passing from Thm \ref{thm:intro_non_cat} to Thm \ref{thm:intro_conv}: the reason that we cannot give a ``full" categorical convergence \emph{equivalence theorem} is exactly because the $p$-adic non-Liouville conditions are very ``non-additive": e.g., there could exist $\lambda$ such that $\type(\lambda)=0$ but $\type(-\lambda)=1$.
 However, since $S$ is an additive group, any internal hom object will still have Sen weights in $S$; an application of Thm \ref{thm:intro_Clark} implies full faithfulness.
 Essential surjectivity follows directly from Thm \ref{thm:intro_non_cat}. \end{proof}

-\begin{remark} In light of the forms of above Theorems \ref{thm:intro_non_cat} and \ref{thm:intro_conv}, if one says that certain $W \in \rep_\gk(\bdrplus)$ is ``convergent", one needs to \emph{specify} the context. \begin{enumerate} \item Consider the following set-up: given $V \in \rep_\gk(\qp)$, then the base change $W=V\otimes_\qp \bdrplus$ has an obvious ``descent" $W^\dagger=V\otimes_\qp \bdrpd$.
-However, checking against Thm \ref{thm:intro_Clark}, such $W^\dagger$ might \emph{not} have matching Galois cohomology as that of $W$, unless if the Sen weights of $V$ satisfy the $p$-adic Liouville type condition there!
-In the study of the overconvergent $(\varphi, \Gamma)$-modules, it is known that \emph{cohomology theory} is important: indeed, the cohomology comparison for the \emph{\'etale} vs. \emph{overconvergent} $(\varphi, \Gamma)$-modules is established in \cite{LiuIMRN08}, and is of central importance in their applications.
+\begin{remark} In light of the forms of above Theorems \ref{thm:intro_non_cat} and \ref{thm:intro_conv}, if one says that certain $W \in \rep_\gk(\bdrplus)$ is ``convergent", one needs to \emph{specify} the context. \begin{enumerate} \item Consider the following set-up: given $V \in \rep_\gk(\qp)$, then the base change $W=V\otimes_\qp \bdrplus$ has an obvious ``convergent descent" $W^\dagger=V\otimes_\qp \bdrpd$.
+However, checking against Thm \ref{thm:intro_Clark}, such $W^\dagger$ might \emph{not} have matching Galois cohomology as that of $W$, unless if the Sen weights of $V$ satisfy the $p$-adic Liouville type condition there.
+In the study of the overconvergent $(\varphi, \Gamma)$-modules, it is known that \emph{cohomology theory} is important: indeed, the cohomology comparison for the \emph{\'etale} vs.~\emph{overconvergent} $(\varphi, \Gamma)$-modules is established in \cite{LiuIMRN08}, and is of central importance in their applications.
 Thus, unless if the Sen weights of $V$ satisfy both the non-Liouville and non-Liouville-difference conditions in Theorem \ref{thm:intro_non_cat}, we perhaps should not regard $W^\dagger$ as a ``correct" object.

-\item From the ``familiar" perspectives in $p$-adic Hodge theory, it would seem Thm \ref{thm:intro_conv} is the ``desired" theorem; yet however note it is a rather ``non-canonical" theorem since it depends on the choice of $S$.
+\item From the ``familiar" perspectives in $p$-adic Hodge theory, it would seem Thm \ref{thm:intro_conv} is the ``desired" theorem; yet however note it is a rather ``non-canonical" theorem since it depends on $S$.
 Nonetheless, we expect both theorems to be useful in future applications. \end{enumerate} \end{remark}